bots-squad/hubot-json-rest-adapter/readme.md

 ## Send message to Hubot

-Typically messages to Hubot have three parameters: Message, User and Room.
+Typically messages to Hubot have three parameters: Message, User and Room:

-To send options, when posting to Hubot use the following hash:

     // post: /receive/:room
     {